False Vacuum Decay in Rotating BTZ Spacetimes: Summary and Discussion

 We also found that the decay rate is a monotonic increasing function of $\tilde{a}_{+}$.
 That is, the angular momentum of the BTZ BH promotes the vacuum decay.
 On the other hand, the previous work on the Kerr spacetime \cite{Oshita:2019jan} stated that the angular momentum suppresses the vacuum decay rate.
+Our results cannot be directly compared with those in Ref.~\cite{Oshita:2019jan} because of the totally different background settings and the assumptions \footnote{ The authors in Ref.~\cite{Oshita:2019jan} focus on the cases $M_{+}=M_{-}, a_{+}=a_{-}, a^2_{\pm}/l^2 \ll 1$, where the 1st junction conditions are automatically satisfied without angular dependencee.
+Then they introduce anisotropic tension to the stress energy tensor of the shell so that the 2nd junction condition can be satisfied.
+The form of the energy momentum tensor is clearly different from the isotropic tension adopted in our setting.
+We also note that the use of the Kerr-AdS geometry could be a nontrivial assumption because of the lack of the Birkhoff's theorem without spherical symmetry. }.
 The analyses in the background Kerr spacetime are much harder than the analyses given here because of the lack of symmetry.
-In order to handle the bubble nucleation in the Kerr spacetime, in Ref.~\cite{Oshita:2019jan}, some artificial assumptions, such as the specific shape and the stress-energy tensor of the shell, have been made.
-Our results cannot be directly compared with those in Ref.~\cite{Oshita:2019jan} because of those artificial assumptions and totally different background settings.
 Obviously, more investigations about the non-spherical bubble nucleation process would be needed to understand the effects of the angular momentum.

 In this work, focusing on vacuum decay in the BTZ spacetime, we have found several non-trivial results which cannot be expected from the previous works.
 However, we do not have a clear understanding about the physical interpretation of these results, and more multidirectional study would be needed.
-Discussion in the context of AdS/CFT correspondence\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} might be one of the possible approaches to understand the bubble nucleation in BH spacetimes, which is necessarily associated with the quantum nature of gravity.